 There are different lenses that can be used on your Nikon D7200 camera.
 However, it should be understood that not all of them may be compatible with the features of your camera.
 For instance, there are some lenses which may not fully use the autofocusing feature, requiring you the need to focus manually.

 - Aperture Range

 The aperture setting of a camera influences the depth of field.
-In order to achieve a wide open aperture, a shorter depth of field is created, thus resulting to a focused subject.
-On the other hand, narrower aperture settings may result to a longer depth of field, thus making the subject and the objects located in far distances may appear as sharp.
+In order to achieve a wide open aperture, a shorter depth of field is created, thus resulting in a focused subject.
+On the other hand, narrower aperture settings may result in a longer depth of field, thus making the subject and the objects located at far distances may appear as sharp.

 - Focal Length

 The focal length of a lens is measured in millimeters.
 This value is what identifies the angle of view captured by the camera, including spatial relationships in a frame.